-Rick was born to CW4 Theo Lawrence and Valerie Barbara Powell, in Bountiful, Utah on Jan 11, 1953.
-This was where he grew up and learned to love sports from his mother, where he excelled at skiing, was a ranked tennis player, played golf, and was an AAU Swimmer for the University of Utah.
+Rick was born to CW4 Theo Lawrence and Valerie Barbara Powell, at Tooele Army Depot, Utah on Jan 11, 1953.
+He grew up in Bountiful, Utah where he learned to love sports from his mother.
+He excelled at skiing, was a ranked tennis player, played golf, loved to hike with his dog, Sam and was an AAU Swimmer for the University of Utah.

-Rick leaves behind his loving children Dr. Alyssa K. Powell and Colin L. Powell; his step daughter Whitney Wooddell and her husband James Wooddell; grandchildren, Rylie Wood, Damien Perez, Kace Shipley, Asher Shipley; In-laws, Bob and Mary Love, along with many close and dear friends.
+Rick leaves behind his loving children Dr. Alyssa K. Powell, Colin L. Powell and Whitney Wooddell and her husband James Wooddell; grandchildren, Rylie Wood, Damien Perez, Kace Shipley, Asher Shipley; In-laws, Bob and Mary Love, along with many close and dear friends.

 To send flowers to the family or plant a tree in memory of Richard Powell, please visit our floral store.

 Centex Humane Society